nemmusu/passive-company-scanner/README.md

 # Passive company scanner
-to be used for educational purposes only this notebook is an experiment, take it as it is
+To be used for educational purposes only, this notebook is an experiment, take it as it is.

+# How does it work
+Given a keyword (eg Google), the notebook will download the list of the RIPE and passively process it by collaborating with the API of shodan and censys to obtain information on the technologies and vulnerabilities found on the machines.

 # Requirements
 - Shodan membership https://www.shodan.io/store/member for search filters function